 It can be.
 Teaming a SIM only plan with a standalone SIM-free handset could save you a few quid.
 It's usually the case when a flagship phone hits the market and contracts are made deliberately expensive.
 Take the Samsung Galaxy S8 as a prime example, where you could have saved over £100 over two years by splashing the £800-odd for the handset and slipping in a cheap SIM card.

 Not all the savings you can make are as extravagant, and on big data it's frequently more cost effective to dive into a contract instead.
-But if you can afford to splash a few hundred pounds up front then the savings over the next couple of years could well be worth it - especially if you can bag a bargain on Black Friday 2017.
+But if you can afford to splash a few hundred pounds up front then the savings over the next couple of years could well be worth it.

 Is my phone unlocked - can I use a new SIM in it?